ottenhoff/mediasite/MediasiteSakaiBuild/readme.txt

-This project is meant to build the Mediasite Building Block for Blackboard.
-The building block is written in Java and should be compiled against JDK 1.6 (a.k.a.
+This project is meant to build the Mediasite integration for Sakai.
+The tool is written in Java and should be compiled with the same JDK used to build Sakai (Java 6 for Sakai 2.9, Java 7 for Sakai 10, Java 8 for Sakai 11).
-Java 6) for compatibility with more Blackboard Service Packs.
-The more recent Blackboard Service Packs require JDK 1.7 -- Java 7.

-The build.bat file calls Ant to build the a WAR file that will be deposited in ..\MediasiteBlackboardPlugin\target\lib\*.war

 Build.xml can be customized to control how the output WAR file is named if necessary.
 Ant will automatically increment the build number in